jorgenem/kshell_public/README.md

   ```
   make
   ```
   to compile.
-The output should be something like this:
+The output should be something like this (mismatch warnings are normal):

   <details>
   <summary>Click to see normal terminal output</summary>